Western Michigan University

-Dr. Li Yang is an associate professor in the Department of Geography at Western Michigan University.
+Dr. Li Yang is an associate professor in the Department of Geography, Environment, and Tourism at Western Michigan University.

 She is an active researcher in the field of travel and tourism.
 Her research career has focused on tourism planning and development issues with an emphasis on ethnic tourism.
 Subjects have ranged from analysis of tourism impacts, destination planning and related socio-cultural issues, and tourism demand management, to rural tourism examination.
 She has been involved in many research projects and has obtained university and governmental grants and awards.

 She has published over 30 refereed articles in leading international journals such as: